nehemiaobati/codeigniter/documentation.md

 **6.1.
 User Authentication**

 - **6.1.1.
-Registration & Login Flow**: Managed by `AuthController.php`, this feature handles user registration with validation and reCAPTCHA, credential verification for login, and session management.
+Registration & Login Flow**: Managed by `AuthController.php`.
+This controller acts as an **Orchestrator**, coordinating multiple components to complete the user flow.
+It validates input, verifies reCAPTCHA via `RecaptchaService`, creates/authenticates users via `UserModel`, and sends verification emails via the `Email` service.
 - **6.1.2.
 Email Verification & Password Resets**: A unique token is generated and emailed to the user for verification.
 The password reset flow uses a secure, expiring token sent via email.
 - **6.1.3.
 Access Control with Filters**: The `AuthFilter` (`app/Filters/AuthFilter.php`) is applied to routes to protect pages that require a user to be logged in.
 - **6.1.4.
 Password Security**: